Otsumami, often served as finger food or nibbles in Japanese izakayas, are varied snacks ranging from pickles to fried chicken, like tapas.

 Needless to say, it is a popular dish to have at izakaya in Japan!

-Tsukemono is the Japanese word for “pickles” and are considered an essential side to many Japanese meals along with miso soup and rice.
-It’s no different when it comes to midnight snack.
+Tsukemono is the Japanese word for “pickles” and is considered an essential side to many Japanese meals, along with miso soup and rice.
+It’s no different when it comes to a midnight snack.
 You might be surprised how many people would order pickles at Izakaya in Japan.

-Edamame (枝豆) are a type of young green soybean that are sold still in their pods.
-The beans are picked before they ripen which is why they are green rather than the beige or brown soybeans you might expect.
+Edamame (枝豆) is a type of young green soybean that is still sold in its pods.
+The beans are picked before they ripen, which is why they are green rather than the beige or brown soybeans you might expect.

-You might find it funny but Japanese people often eat potato salad at bars.
-A surprising amount of Izakayas serve potato salad as beer snack.
-In my recipe, to optimise potato salad as a drinking snack, I added black pepper, bacon and sesame oil!
+You might find it funny, but Japanese people often eat potato salad at bars.
+A surprising amount of Izakayas serve potato salad as a beer snack.
+In my recipe, to optimize potato salad as a drinking snack, I added black pepper, bacon, and sesame oil!

-It’s easy and quick so it will be good as snacky salad with your beer as well as a suitable side for many dishes!
+It’s easy and quick so it will be good as a snacky salad with your beer and a suitable side for many dishes!

 If you want something other than potato salad but similar, this is a great alternative!

-Gyoza (餃子) are dumplings filled with pork, vegetables and seasonings, and then wrapped in a thin dough.
-Although they are eaten all across Japan, the dish originates from China and are originally called “Jiaozi”.
+Gyoza (餃子) are dumplings filled with pork, vegetables, and seasonings, wrapped in thin gyoza wrappers, and then dipped in gyoza sauce.
+Although eaten all across Japan, the dish originates from China and is originally called “Jiaozi”.

-It’s definitely one of the most popular beer snacks and I love it!
-Japanese gyoza are juicy in the middle and perfectly crispy on the bottom, they're just SO GOOD!
+It’s one of the most popular beer snacks and I love it!
+Japanese gyoza is juicy in the middle and perfectly crispy on the bottom.
+They’re just SO GOOD!

 I have a complete guide on how to make Japanese Gyoza from scratch, so if you’re interested, please check it out!

-Let's be honest, I think one of the dishes that is pretty much guaranteed to be on an izakaya menu is Japanese style fried chicken, Karaage.
-In fact, it's my favourite dish in the whole world.
-My first ever dream when I was kid was even to open my own karaage food stand.
+One of the dishes guaranteed to be on an izakaya menu is Japanese-style fried chicken, Karaage.
+It’s my favorite dish in the whole world.
+My first ever dream when I was a kid was even to open my karaage food stand.

 Want something slightly different from chicken karaage?
 Then tatsuta age is a great alternative to the need!